therealhalonen/PhishSticks/notes/ollikainen/notes.md

 ### Why?

 When you plug in a USB device, it sends the host machine some information on what the device is.
+Typically this comes in the form of a VID (Vendor ID) and PID (Product ID).

 Spoofing the identifying information can be useful when you are trying to hide from the simulated victim/target.
 When looking up the connected devices on the Windows Device Manager, one might get a bit suspicious if they are greeted with a `libusb-win32 Usb Devices - Digispark Bootloader`:

 ![digispark on windows devmgr.msc](/notes/ollikainen/images/w40_1.jpg)

-#### Locate the correct config file
+#### Locate the correct config file & BACK IT UP!

 The article described, that you can find the default path via Arduino IDE.
 My version (Arduino IDE 2.2.1) did not have a similiar Preferences-window that was described.
 But nontheless, the default path remains pretty much the same:

 ```

 C:\Users\[USER]\AppData\Local\Arduino15\packages\digistump\hardware\avr\1.6.7\libraries\DigisparkKeyboard\usbconfig.h

 ```